turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 ## Pairing Schedules

 Your PM will present a pairing team every sprint, and rotate you to different areas of the project.
-If you are mid-way through a story, you must figure out how to hand off that work to another pair.
+We highly encourage you to switch teams as we announce new ones, but if you feel like for your best learning, you need to stay on a certain team, then discuss with your project group.

 #### Sprint 1: User Interface and Database Planning Spike